 Join Carole Massey and create your own Flatford sketchbook.
-Take inspiration from this historic and beautiful setting, Carole will show you how to translate the delightful surroundings into sketches and pen & wash studies.
+Take inspiration from this historic and beautiful setting, Carole will show you how to capture the delightful surroundings in sketches and pen & wash studies.

-After an introduction in the studio to drawing and painting techniques, we will spend the rest of the day sketching around the Mill, or along the river toward Dedham, weather permitting.
+The Saturday, after an introduction in the studio to drawing and painting techniques, we will spend the rest of the day sketching around the Mill, or along the river towards Dedham, weather permitting.
 Should it be too wet or windy to be outside, we will spend time in the studio perfecting sketching techniques from suitable vantage points or working from Carole’s photos.